With a large number of companies providing products, price

 scrapy genspider AmazonProductSpider

-Before using pipeline classes one has to enable them in settings.py module so that scrapy can call an item object after parsing from spiders.
+Before using pipeline classes one has to enable them in the settings.py module so that scrapy can call an item object after parsing from spiders.

-Let us give numbers from 1-1000 to pipeline classes as a value which defines the order in which these classes will be called by scrapy framework.
+Let us give numbers from 1-1000 to pipeline classes as a value that defines the order in which these classes will be called by scrapy framework.
 This value defines which pipeline class should be run first by scrapy.

 Now, after all the set up is done, we need to start scrapy and call Spider so that it can start sending requests and accept response objects.

 We can call spider through its name as it will be unique and scrapy can easily search for it.

 If we want to store item fields in a file then we can write code in pipeline classes else we can define filename at the time of calling the spider so that scrapy can automatically push the return objects from pipeline classes to the given file.